 Asthma may be kept in check with suppressive medication, but if the root cause is exposure to small-particulate air pollution, the body may never fully heal.
 Worse, other health issues may arise as the toxic burden accumulates.

 The root cause of much of our illness lies in the complex interaction of our genetics, environment, and behavior.
 This is known as epigenetics.
 The founders of TCM knew this well and taught the principles of a balanced lifestyle with a focus on preventing disease.
-Much of modern medical care and research remains inert until disease has progressed to a dangerous state.
-TCM teaches that the longer we delay treatment, the more difficult the recovery.
+Much of modern medical care and research remains inert until a disease has progressed to a dangerous state.
+TCM teaches that the longer we delay treatment, the more difficult the recovery from it will be.

 This isn’t some quaint notion to be relegated to a spa retreat.
 A global pandemic has forced the world to see how fragile human health can be when the most vulnerable are those with preexisting conditions.
 Whereas the primary focus of conventional medicine has been on quelling the pandemic with vaccination, public health officials and the media have largely overlooked the importance of providing guidance on building resilience to prevent infection or minimize symptoms.

-Medical science has historically explained infectious disease through two different paradigms: germ theory and terrain theory.
+Medical science has historically explained infectious diseases through two different paradigms: germ theory and terrain theory.

 Germ theory posits that the microbe causes illness, while terrain theory upholds that the health of the body determines the severity of illness.
 Both are correct, but terrain theory is largely ignored by a conventional medical model that does its best work by reductionism.